ksu-is/Inedible_jason_nguyen/README.md

-**-google for yelp scraper**
+**- google for yelp scraper**
--download yelp scraper
+- download yelp scraper
--install pip and general pip modules
+- install pip and general pip modules
--download yelp scraper from github
+- download yelp scraper from github
--figure out how to run the code
+- figure out how to run the code
--determine where the code outputs the excel file
+- determine where the code outputs the excel file
--find out why the outputs in the excel file come up with the Except option "Not Available" for most data -learn what try does in the code
+- find out why the outputs in the excel file come up with the Except option "Not Available" for most data
+- learn what try does in the code
--fix try in the code so that instead of "Not Available" showing up in excel, the information of restaurants shows up
+- fix try in the code so that instead of "Not Available" showing up in excel, the information of restaurants shows up